- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 If you have a fear of heights, you may want to avoid the Beehive Trail.
 Much of the trail leads nearly straight up the cliff face, and you will have to use railings and handles embedded in the rocks to help you on the way.

 Still have some energy?
 That’s the spirit!
 If you’re up for it, go out and tackle another hike!
-Here’s a great list from Travel & Leisure featuring some of the best trails for your Acadia National Park trip itinerary.
+Here’s a great list of trails to add to your Acadia National Park trip itinerary.

 Bass Harbor Head Light